-ATSU has designated the vice president for finance/CFO, chief information security officer (CISO), and chief information privacy officer (CIPO) as safeguard coordinators to assist relevant ATSU offices in the program's design and implementation and to oversee program monitoring and testing.
+ATSU has designated the vice president for finance/chief financial officer (CFO), chief information security officer (CISO), and chief information privacy officer (CIPO) as safeguard coordinators to assist relevant ATSU offices in the program's design and implementation and to oversee program monitoring and testing.

-- B. Information Security Council - The ATSU Information Security Council facilitates communication and collaboration to address emergent threats, new technologies, policies, and best practices for security, privacy, compliance, training, and professional development.
-The vice president for information technology will designate the chair of the Information Security Council. - C. Risk identification and safeguard effectiveness - The program is evaluated at least annually, and amended as needed, by the safeguard coordinators and the Information Security Council.
-The evaluation process culminates in a report identifying potential and actual risks to security and privacy of information, and an assessment of safeguard effectiveness, which will be shared with the vice president for information technology for the safeguard coordinators (i.e., finance/CFO, CISO, and CIPO). - D. Safeguards - 1.
+- B. Information Security Council - ATSU's Information Security Council facilitates communication and collaboration to address emergent threats, new technologies, policies, and best practices for security, privacy, compliance, training, and professional development.
+The vice president for information technology will designate the chair of the Information Security Council. - C. Risk identification and safeguard effectiveness and adjustment of the program - The program is evaluated at least annually, and amended as needed, by the safeguard coordinators and the Information Security Council.
+The evaluation process culminates in a report identifying potential and actual risks to the security and privacy of information and an assessment of safeguard effectiveness, which will be shared with the vice president for information technology for the safeguard coordinators (i.e., finance/CFO, CISO, and CIPO).
+The program is adjusted as needed when risks are identified that require a change in procedure or policy. - D. Safeguards - 1.
 Third-party servicers/vendors - a.
-Contracts between the University and third-party servicers/vendors with access to confidential financial information contain safeguard provisions, as approved by the vice president & general counsel.
+Contracts between the University and third-party servicers/vendors with access to confidential financial information contain safeguard provisions as approved by the vice president & general counsel.
 See ATSU Policy No. 10-204: Contract Review and Approval Process. - b.
-Third-party servicers/vendors with access to confidential financial information sign a Protected Financial Information Agreement form (Attachment A). - 2.
-Practices by ATSU departments handling confidential financial information - a.
-Employees sign a Confidentiality Statement upon hire, and confidentiality guidelines will be reviewed yearly as part of required employee education.
-The Confidentiality Statement is Attachment A of ATSU Policy No. 55-115: Protecting Confidential Information. - b.
-Only appropriate ATSU members with need to know have access to confidential financial information. - c.
-Calls and requests for confidential financial information are referred to appropriately trained staff members. - d.
-Students create a personal identifier on the student portal, which is used to verify identity when requesting confidential financial information from ATSU by telephone. - e.
-Suspicious attempts to obtain confidential financial information are reported to supervisors. - f.
-Paper documents containing confidential financial information are not left where they are accessible to persons without a legitimate need to know, including on printers and fax machines.
+Third-party servicers/vendors with access to confidential financial information sign a Protected Financial Information Agreement form (Attachment A). - c.
+Third-party servicers/vendors with access to confidential financial information are assessed for Payment Card Industry Data Security Standard compliance. - d.
+Major financial partners with access to confidential financial information are required to submit annual security audits for review. - e.
+All new servicers or vendors with access to confidential financial information are required to undergo a cybersecurity review. - 2.
+Practices by ATSU departments handling confidential financial information:

-DATE EFFECTIVE: JULY 1, 2008 LAST REVIEWED: OCTOBER 6, 2021
+DATE EFFECTIVE: JULY 1, 2008 LAST REVIEWED: SEPTEMBER 6, 2023